domfarolino/algorithms/src/datastructures/BST/README.md

 ```

 Removing `6` from the above tree is as easy as navigating to the node (we've already seen how to do this), and simply deleting it
 as its removal doesn't affect any other part of the tree.
+This is very similar to deleting the tail of a linked list.

 #### Removing a node with one child